werf/werf/docs/pages/configuration/stapel_artifact.md

 Unlike with _image_, _artifact stage conveyor_ has no _gitCache_ and _gitLatestPatch_ stages.

 > Werf implements optional dependence on changes in git repositories for _artifacts_.
-Thus, by default werf ignores them and _artifact image_ is cached after the first assembly, but you can specify any dependencies for assembly instructions.
+Thus, by default werf ignores them and _artifact image_ is cached after the first assembly, but you can specify any dependencies for assembly instructions

 Read about working with _git repositories_ in the corresponding [article]({{ site.baseurl }}/documentation/configuration/stapel_image/git_directive.html).